Fidelity Cash Sweep Account Options and Rates

-Fidelity Investments offers several sweep options for idle cash, although they’re not all available for all account types.
+Fidelity Investments offers several options for idle cash, though not all are available for every account type.
 Read on for the details.

 Fidelity Money Market Fund

-The most common vehicle that Fidelity uses for uninvested cash is the money market fund.
-There are multiple funds Fidelity uses.
-They are all protected by SIPC up to $500,000 in total (not each).
-Because these funds are considered securities and not actual cash, once cash goes into them, SIPC’s $250,000 of insurance on cash doubles.
-That’s a big advantage that money market funds offer compared to straight cash.
+The most common option Fidelity uses for uninvested cash is the money market fund.
+Fidelity offers multiple funds for this purpose.
+All are protected by SIPC up to $500,000 in total (not for each fund).
+Since these funds are considered securities and not actual cash, once cash is moved into them, SIPC’s $250,000 insurance on cash doubles.
+This is a significant advantage that money market funds offer compared to straight cash.

-The disadvantage money market funds have is that their share values could dip below $1.00.
-Obviously, cash won’t do this.
-It’s not common for the NAV to go below a dollar (also known as “breaking the buck”), but it has happened before.
+The downside of money market funds is that their share values could drop below $1.00.
+Cash doesn’t have this risk.
+It’s uncommon for the NAV to fall below a dollar (also known as “breaking the buck”), but it has happened in the past.

 Whichever fund an account uses, free cash will be automatically swept into it.
-There is no need to manually place an order as for a regular mutual fund.
+There’s no need to manually place an order as you would with a regular mutual fund.

-There are three primary money market funds Fidelity is using right now as core positions in brokerage accounts.
+Fidelity is currently using three primary money market funds as core positions in brokerage accounts.
 They are:

 FDRXX, the Fidelity Government Cash Reserves Fund.
-The expense ratio on this one is 0.33%.
-It has a 7-day yield of 1.85%.
+This one has an expense ratio of 0.33% and a 7-day yield of 5.00%.

 FZFXX, the Fidelity Treasury Money Market Fund.
-This one goes back to 42 basis points for the management fee.
-It’s yielding 1.86% currently.
+This fund has a management fee of 42 basis points and is currently yielding 4.99%.

 All three funds hold securities issued by the U.S. government.
 They have no transaction fees, no loads, and no minimum hold periods.